Compare the Best Credit Cards (June 2025)

 Looking for a new credit card?
-We outline the best credit cards for Balance Transfer, Rewards, Cashback, Air New Zealand Airpoints Dollars, Low Interest and Students.
+We outline and compare the best credit cards for Balance Transfer, Rewards, Cashback, Air New Zealand Airpoints Dollars, Low Interest and Students.

-From lowest interest rates to free flights, our research team analysed the market and selected the best offerings, making it easy to find the best credit card for your needs.
+From cards with the lowest interest rates to those that can give you free flights, our research team analysed the market and selected the best offerings, making it easy to find the best credit card for your needs.
 Our categories include:

 - Balance Transfer